leafsphp/new-docs/2.1/core/auth.md

 ### login()

 Login is used to create a simple, secure user login.
-It takes in a table for to search for users(so it's no longer limited to the users table) and a set of parameters for the login.
+It takes in a table to search for users(so it's no longer limited to the users table) and a set of parameters for the login.

 ```php
 $user = $auth->login("users", ["username" => "mychi.darko", "password" => md5("test")]);